VICTORIA-OKESIPE/Exploring-PowerBI/README.md

 # Exploring-PowerBI
 Power BI is a powerful data visualization tool that enables users to turn raw data into actionable insights.
-Developed by Microsoft, Power BI provides a suite of tools that make it easy for users to connect to various data sources, manipulate data, and create stunning visualizations that can be shared across organizations......
+Developed by Microsoft, Power BI provides a suite of tools that make it easy for users to connect to various data sources, manipulate data, and create stunning visualizations that can be shared across organizations....

 One of the key features of Power BI is its ability to connect to a wide range of data sources, including Excel spreadsheets, and cloud-based services such as Azure, Google Analytics, Salesforce, and many others.
 This means that users can easily access and consolidate data from multiple sources in one place, making it easier to analyze and gain insights.